BaoPham92/js-intro/readme.md

 ## Learning Objectives

-- Describe the role Javascript plays alongside HTML and CSS.
+- Describe the role Javascript plays alongside HTML and CSS
-- List and describe the primitive data types and common complex data types.
+- List and describe the primitive data types and common complex data types
-- Practice proper JS syntax and semantic variable naming.
+- Practice proper JS syntax and semantic variable naming
-- Describe uses of mathematical operators in Javascript.
+- Describe uses of mathematical operators in Javascript
-- Define type coercion.
+- Define type coercion
 - Explain the difference between `prompt` and `console.log`
-- Differentiate between `true` & `false` && ***truthy*** & ***falsey***
+- Differentiate between `true` & `false` && "truthy" & "falsey"
-- Write an if, else if, and else statement in JS and describe how control flow is used in programming
+- Write an `if`-`else if`-`else` statement in JS and describe how control flow is used in programming
-- Write a for loop and while loop, differentiate between them and use loops to iterate through complex data types
+- Write a `for` loop and `while` loop, differentiate between them and use loops to iterate through complex data types

-## Framing (10 minutes / 0:10)
+## Framing (5 minutes / 0:05)

 We've dabbled with HTML and CSS.
 There's a bit of interactivity we can program through CSS but not nearly enough!
-How can we start to add logic, data-handling, and behaviors to our web apps?
-Enter javascript.
+How can we start to add logic, data-handling and behaviors to our web apps?
+Enter Javascript.

 ### HTML, CSS and Javascript

-HTML, CSS and Javascript are technologies which serve as the basic components of front-end development.
+HTML, CSS and Javascript are technologies, which serve as the basic components of front-end development.
 Front-end frameworks and libraries that add layers of abstraction (i.e., the ability to do more with less code) make use of these three technologies.

 #### If a web application or website were a building...